ryashpal/ehr-qc-2.0-tutorial/docs/source/index.rst

 EHR-QC-2.0
 ==========

-EHR-Int aims to provide a more comprehensive understanding of disease progression by integrating Electronic Health Record (EHR) data with bacterial genomic sequencing data.
-This approach considers both the host's response (reflected in EHR data) and the characteristics of the pathogen itself (obtained through genomic sequencing).
-This integrated analysis has the potential to lead to more accurate and informative models for disease progression.

-**High-Level Architecture**
+**EHR-QC 2.0** is an enhanced version of the EHR-QC pipeline for preparing Electronic Health Record (EHR) and linked genomic data for machine learning and clinical outcome modeling.
+It introduces three major improvements:

+- **LLM-driven terminology mapping** – Leverages large language models (LLM) to perform accurate, semantic standardisation of biomedical concepts.
+- **Expanded interoperability** – Supports FHIR (HL7) standard for seamless data exchange.
+- **Web-based interface** – Provides a web-based UI reducing reliance on command-line operations.

+Together, these updates enable fully automated workflows, robust interoperability, and improved accessibility making EHR-QC 2.0 a more powerful and user-friendly tool for healthcare data analytics.

+The tool is available at: `https://ehrqc.tsonika-lab.cloud.edu.au <https://ehrqc.tsonika-lab.cloud.edu.au>`_

 .. note::

-   In this documentation, we provide detailed usage information about Pathogene on FHIR module.
-However, this is only a part of EHR-Int framework which consists of other modules.
+   In this documentation, we provide detailed usage information about the enhancements that are part of EHR-QC-2.0 release.
+The usage instructions for the original version of EHR-QC can be found here `link https://ehr-qc-tutorials.readthedocs.io/`_

 .. note::